-This is the easy and recommended methods.
-It is best for beginners who do not have any technical information about WordPress file structure.
+This is the easiest and recommended methods.
+It is best for beginners or novice users who do not have any technical information about WordPress file structure.

 Login to dashboard with admin username.
 Admin toolbar is on the left side of the screen.

-Navigate to a menu as shown in above image.
-Below options are available,
+Navigate to Plugins menu as shown in above image.

-- Installed Plugins – it shows the list of plugins installed at your site.
+- Installed Plugins – This is a complete list of plugins installed at your site.

-- Add New – Use this option to add new plugin to site
+- Add New – Use this option to add new plugin to a site

 Not we want to add a new plugin, so Click on Plugin -> Add New to open repository.
 It opens a list of available plugins.
-Search required plugin and click on install.
-Don’t forget to Activate it after installation.
+Search for the required plugin and click on install.

 There are two methods available, check image for reference.